colemanimhoff/fundamentals/react-redux/README.md

 React runs at `60 fps`.
 `Re-render` don't mutate!

-## Class Components

-- Must be a JavaScript Class
-- Must extend (subclass) React.Component
-- Must define a 'render' method that returns some amount of `JSX`

-## State

-- Only usable with class components (unless you are using hooks!)
-- Props are not state
-- State is a JS object that contains data relevant to a component
-- Updating 'state' on a component causes the component to (almost) instantly re-render
-- State must be initialized when a component is created
-- State can only be updated using the function `setState`

 ## JSX

 An `optional` syntax extension to JavaScript containing a combination of HTML and JS syntax.
 After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects.
 This means that you can use JSX inside of if statements and for loops, assign it to variables, accept it as arguments, and return it from functions.